 After you set up your network and start using Google Meet, use the following information to help with audio and video quality and connecting to meetings.

-If you are experiencing poor quality video calls, consult the troubleshooting guide.
-This is especially important if you have an older or low-powered computer, are on a poorly performing network, or have other software on your computer or devices on your network that may interfere with video calling.
+If you are experiencing poor quality Meet meetings, consult the troubleshooting guide.
+This is especially important if you have an older or low-powered computer, are on a poorly performing network, or have other software on your computer or devices on your network that may interfere with meetings.

 Troubleshoot audio and video quality